Nelson and Colne College: Courses

 Professional qualifications such as Teaching Assistant and AAT Qualifications (Association of Accounting Technicians) can be obtained at the college and more unusual courses such as Horticulture, Urdu, Pottery and Website Design are offered.

 Facilities

-In addition to the Learning Resource Centre, there is a new internet café, a student's common room, a fitness centre and a large dining refectory.
+In addition to the Learning Resource Centre, there is an internet café, a common room, a fitness centre and a dining hall.

 New Build

 In order to amalgamate the college onto one campus, Nelson & Colne College gained funding of over £20 million, which allowed for the provision of new buildings and refurbishment of some existing facilities.

 Facilities include a sports hall large enough to accommodate six tennis courts and a fitness centre.
 There are also hairdressing and beauty therapy salons with modern resources allowing students to offer commercial treatments.

 In addition to these new buildings, the remainder of the college has also undergone a transformation, with new dining and social areas including a cybercafé, specialist facilities for students requiring additional support, refurbished science laboratories.
 The engineering workshops have also been refitted.
 The central concourse between the main building and the Pendle and Deerstone buildings is currently in the process of renovation, expanding the library and its computer facilities whilst providing more seating for students on a lunch time (the new build will mostly be glass).
 The grounds to the rear of the college are also being renovated with the addition of a large AstroTurf pitch to further improve sporting facilities, the car park will also be extended.